 Logging In, and Browsers.

 Log into the syzygy service by using your home university credentials or Google credentials.
-Currently, four sites are up and running:
+Currently, the following sites are up and running:

 - https://sfu.syzygy.ca Simon Fraser University